Udit-Gavasane/LanFlix/README.md

   <img src="/logo/lanflix2.png" alt="LANFlix Banner" width="700"/>
 </p>

-# LANFlix – LAN Movie Streaming App
+# LanFlix – LAN Movie Streaming App

-LANFlix is a self-hosted movie streaming application designed to stream video files over a local area network (LAN).
+LanFlix is a self-hosted movie streaming application designed to stream video files over a local area network (LAN).
 It provides a lightweight, efficient, and secure Netflix-like experience entirely offline, enabling users to browse and stream their personal video libraries from a centralized server to multiple client machines without requiring an internet connection or third-party services.

 ---